Varadad/final_project_2020Sp/README.md

 ## Model for the simulation

-SEIR model is a compartmental model where each compartment dentots the number of people in that compartment.
+SEIR model is a compartmental model where each compartment denotes the number of people in that compartment.

 The model is as follows: S --𝛽--> E --𝛼--> I --𝛾--> R